Markyjay/inbetweens/readme.md

 ### Color Scheme
-The colour scheme is various shades of green to depict the felt of casino tables and yellow to stand out clear from the background.
+The colour scheme is various shades of green to depict the felt of casino tables and yellow and orange text to stand out clear from the background.
 There are also grey borders surrounding the cards and

 ### Typography